 Cooking Sous Vide with a Combi Oven

 A combi oven combines steam and convection cooking, giving the benefits of sous vide cooking with the convenience of a traditional oven.
 With a combi oven, you can cook a wide variety of foods using a combination of different cooking methods.
+The consensus among professionals is that using a proper sous vide machine will result in much more precise cooking temperatures.
+But a combi oven also has it’s strengths and primary uses.

 Sous Vide for Meal Prep